code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-[Spring Integration](https://projects.spring.io/spring-integration/) extends the Spring programming model to support the well-known [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/).
+[Spring Integration](https://projects.spring.io/spring-integration/){:target="_blank"} extends the Spring programming model to support the well-known [Enterprise Integration Patterns](http://www.enterpriseintegrationpatterns.com/){:target="_blank"}.
 It enables lightweight messaging within Spring-based applications and supports integration with external systems via declarative adapters.

-The [Spring Integration Kafka](https://github.com/spring-projects/spring-integration-kafka) extension project provides inbound and outbound channel adapters specifically for [Apache Kafka](https://kafka.apache.org/).
-In this tutorial we will configure, build and run a Hello World example in which we will send/receive messages to/from Apache Kafka using Spring Integration Kafka, Spring Boot and Maven.
+The [Spring Integration Kafka](https://github.com/spring-projects/spring-integration-kafka){:target="_blank"} extension project provides inbound and outbound channel adapters specifically for [Apache Kafka](https://kafka.apache.org/){:target="_blank"}.
+In this tutorial, we will configure, build and run a Hello World example in which we will send/receive messages to/from Apache Kafka using Spring Integration Kafka, Spring Boot, and Maven.

-# General Project Setup

 If you want to learn more about Spring Kafka - head on over to the [Spring Kafka tutorials page]({{ site.url }}/spring-kafka/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Spring Kafka 1.2